3 Epic Colorado Backpacking Trips

 3. Flat Tops Wilderness Backpack

-The Flat Tops wilderness is largely attributed to inspiring the 1964 Wilderness Act.
+The Flat Tops Wilderness is largely attributed to inspiring the 1964 Wilderness Act.
 It occupies more than 235,000 acres in both the White River and Routt national forests.
-A haven for true backcountry exploration thanks to its countless alpine lakes and expansive valleys, the Flat Tops is a backpacker’s paradise.
+A haven for true backcountry exploration, thanks to its countless alpine lakes and expansive valleys, the Flat Tops is a backpacker’s paradise.
 Known for solitude and wildlife, this mountainous domain is defined by its unique, varied geography, and hard-to-Instagram beauty.
-Expect old growth forest, mirror-clear lakes, and night skies straight out of science fiction.
-It was established in 1975 and is due north of Glenwood Springs, CO.
+Expect old-growth forest, mirror-clear lakes, and night skies straight out of a science fiction movie.
+This area was protected in 1975 and is due north of Glenwood Springs, CO.

 Head west on I-70 to the town of Wolcott, where you’ll pick up 131 North toward Yampa.
 Head west on the winding Route 8, then dip south on 8A/155 South/Trappers Lake Rd. to Trappers Lake.
 Shepherds Rim Campground sits on a loop near Crescent Lake.